isomerpages/moe-woodlandspri/_curriculum/Languages, Math and Science/Mathematics.md

 <div align="center">Figure 4 Lower Pri pupils playing a game of Math Snake and Ladders</div>
 <br>

-2. Use of Various Teaching Approaches
+2. Use of Math Manipulatives
  *  Teaching and learning at all levels are supported with the use of Math manipulatives such as linking cubes and fraction discs.
 *	We have also curated certain manipulatives and activities into a Math Kit for P1 and P2 pupils.
 The lower primary pupils use the Math Kit during lessons.
 They also get to bring them home during the holidays to play the games with their family in order to strengthen their Math concepts.